coq/vscoq/docs/developers.md

 nix develop .#vscoq-language-server -c bash -c "cd language-server && dune build"
 ```

-### Composing with Coq
+### Composing the build with Coq

-Assuming you are in a directory `coq/`, you can git clone this repository in `coq/vscoq/`.
+We assume you are in a directory `coq/` where you have a coq checkout (built or not).
+You can git clone the vscoq repository in `coq/vscoq/` (next to, say, `kernel/`).
-Then `dune build vscoq/language-server` will build the lang server, typically in
+Then `dune build vscoq/language-server` will build the server, typically in
 `_build/install/default/bin/vscoqtop` (next to the coq binaries).

-In order to use this binary, point the `vscoq.path` option to that path.
+In order to use this binary, point the `vscoq.path` option to that path (better in its absolute form).

-Whenever you change Coq, `dune build` will also rebuild vscoqtop.
+Whenever you change the Coq sources `dune build` will also rebuild vscoqtop.
+If you specify a more specific dune target, remember that vscoqtop is *linked* to Coq,
+so if you don't rebuild it it will not work.

 ### Debugging